Dariusrussellkish/Example-MP-Solution/README.md

 # Example-MP-Solution
-And example solution to MP assignmentes in CSCI3359
+And example solution to MP assignments in CSCI3359